hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 number of authentication methods, possibly in a fixed order, or generate the user interface dynamically based on the response at each step.

-For a fixed number of methods, you create appropriate views and populate them from the response.
-Using fixed methods does introduce risk as authentication methods may be added or removed by the Okta administrator.
+For a fixed number of methods (a static UI), you create appropriate views and populate them from the response.
+Using a static UI introduces risk as both the authentication methods and the order may be changed at any time by an administrator of your Okta org.
 There are three requirements to reduce that risk:

 - Update the code in the app before policy changes are enabled.
 - The updated app can be distributed to users before the policy changes are enabled.